ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 that might be associated with a handle that the receiver has not yet obtained.

+More generally, in order to prevent an appraising entity from generating false negatives (e.g., discarding Evidence that it is deemed stale even if it is not), the appraising entity should keep an "epoch window" consisting of the most recently received handles.
+The depth of such epoch window is directly proportional to the maximum network propagation delay and inversely proportional to the epoch duration.
+The appraising entity shall compare the handle carried in the received Evidence or Attestation Result with the handles in its epoch window to find a suitable match.
+Note that if the network round-trip time is negligible, the depth of the epoch window might be 1, i.e., consisting only of the handle associated with the current epoch.

 Whereas the nonce approach typically requires the appraising entity to keep state for each nonce generated, the handle approach minimizes the state kept to be independent of the number of Attesters or Verifiers